The next “next-gen” technology in genome sequencing has gotten a major boost.

 The team’s major insight was to take advantage of the long-read data offered by a 3rd-gen machine like that used in their experiments, a Pacific Biosciences RS sequencer, and mixing in highly accurate short reads obtained from a separate 2nd-gen sequencer.
 The two data types were run through an open-source genome assembly program called Celera Assembler to generate a clean final assembly that has proven 99.9% error-free and composed of contigs whose median size is at least double that obtainable with 2nd-gen “short-read” sequencers.
 Contig sizes are expected to increase appreciably in subsequent iterations of the hybrid approach as single molecule long-read sequencing improves.

 High-quality genome assemblies are especially important for genome annotation and comparative genome analyses.
 Many microbial genome analyses depend on finished genomes, but their cost is prohibitive using older technologies.
-High-quality analysis of the genomes of higher organisms depends upon continuous sequences that capture long stretches of DNA that spell out genes.
+A high-quality analysis of the genomes of higher organisms depends upon continuous sequences that capture long stretches of DNA that spell out genes.
 Discoveries in recent years of spontaneously occurring structural changes in genomes called copy number variations—such as those made by CSHL Professor Mike Wigler and his team in their research on schizophrenia and autism—make clear the importance of being able to obtain clean and accurate pictures of the entire genomes of affected individuals.

 With hybrid error correction, Schatz and his colleagues have “demonstrated that high error rates associated with long reads need not be a barrier to genome assembly,” he summarizes.
 “High-error long reads can be efficiently assembled in combination with complementary short reads to produce assemblies not previously possible.”